jedateach/typescript-boilerplate/README.md

 Jest runs tests purely in node, which makes it harder to develop a visual library, such as one that uses the html canvas.

+Testem on the other hand, can run a server, and serve tests to any browser.
+This is useful for automated cross-browser testing.

 ## TODO

 * [ ] Find out how to improve source maps so that `esnext` path doesn't show up.
-* [ ] Consider converting project to a yeoman project
+* [ ] Consider converting project to a yeoman project for fast deploy of new projects